Professor Tony Travers

 Ian joined the Department Geography & Environment as Professor of Human Geography in September 2000.
-Prior to this he spent eleven years as Professor of Geography at Reading University, before which he taught in Interdisciplinary Studies at the University of Kent, where he directed the Urban and Regional Studies Unit.
+Prior to this, he spent eleven years as Professor of Geography at Reading University, before which he taught in Interdisciplinary Studies at the University of Kent, where he directed the Urban and Regional Studies Unit.
 His main research interests have been in urban development and policies, spatial labour markets, migration and spatial interaction, particularly in the context of major metropolitan regions.
-He led the team carrying out the London ‘integrative city study’ for ESRC’s Cities, Competitiveness and Cohesion programme.
+He led the team carrying out the London ‘integrative city study’ for ESRC’s Cities, Competitiveness and Cohesion Programme.
 In April 2004 he was the academic convenor for the Leverhulme International Symposium at the LSE on The Resurgent City.
-He is currently a member of: the Mayor’s Outer London Commission; and the Department of Communities and Local Government’s Regeneration and Economic Development Analysis Expert Panel.
+He is currently a member of the Mayor’s Outer London Commission; and the Department of Communities and Local Government’s Regeneration and Economic Development Analysis Expert Panel.

 Dr Alan Mace

 Dr Alan Mace joined the Department of Geography & Environment at LSE in 2010.
-Prior to this, he combined practice and academic work.
+Prior to this, he combined practise and academic work.
 As a spatial planner in London, he worked on policy development and has considerable experience of community involvement in planning.
 He combined this with his role as Senior Lecturer at the University of Westminster, before which he was a Research Fellow at UCL.
 Alan’s research interests include planning cultures and socio-cultural aspects of housing including second homes and suburban cultures.
 He is also focused on planning policy in the UK, in particular, green belt, density and the use of Brownfield land.
 Alan also has a focus on London.
 He is part of the LSE London research group for which he organises an annual seminar series.

 Dr Nancy Holman